-As UNL strives to ensure our students, faculty and staff remain safe in these unprecedented times, the Center for Transformative Teaching and the Office of Diversity and Inclusion seek to provide resources to ensure that they continue to serve all students.
+As the University of Nebraska-Lincoln strives to ensure our students, faculty, and staff remain safe in these unprecedented times, the Center for Transformative Teaching and the Office of Diversity and Inclusion seeks to provide resources to ensure that they continue to serve all students.
 The following guide will provide resources and tips for faculty to continue teaching in ways that are equitable and inclusive as they move to teach face-to-face classes remotely.

 We understand the deluge of information being received by faculty during this period, so we have condensed the information to ensure its applicability for immediate use.
 We encourage you to skim through and digest a little at a time.